The Oxford Trust Enterprise Awards

 Applications for the Triteq Young Enterpreneur Award and Barclays Innovation Award will close on 19th June.

-The 2018 event was on Wednesday 12th September at Oxford Brookes University.
+The 2019 event will be on Wednesday 11th September at Oxford Brookes University.

 The showcase welcomed the most innovative and exciting business innovations.